arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 put some custom logic in the gluing mechanism.

 As an FP programmer you don't settle with the dumb native function application.
-You want fancier ones: you want them to log each call; or to deal with errors via a `Result` instance, as in our case.
-Or to do some combinatorial calculation.
-I'm using the plural, here, because really, you want a family of function applications, one for each of your specific use case.
+You want fancier ones: you want them to deal with async calls, with exceptions.
+Or to log each call; or, again, to deal with errors via a `Result` instance instead of exceptions, as in our case.
+Or &mdash; why not? &mdash; to do some combinatorial calculation.
+I stress that in "You want fancier ones" I intentionally used a plural: in fact, really, you want a family of function applications, one for each of your specific use case.

 FP techniques provide a way more generic solution than special keywords like `async` and `await`.
 If you read [Monads for The Rest